-Best Overall: NUDE Savage Coupe Glasses
+Nude Savage Coupe Glasses

 “I'm incredibly particular about glassware––how it feels in my hand texturally, the balance, the glassmaking technique, and the size of the bowl,” says bartender and drinks writer Tyler Zielinski.
 “NUDE glassware is my top recommendation nine times out of 10 because of how affordable these glasses are given their quality."

 He adds, "French bartender Remy Savage has his own line of glassware with the brand, and his coupes are stunning.
 They're tall, elegant, and can be found at some of the best cocktail bars in the world (I recently had a cocktail served in one at Artesian in London).”

-Best Budget: IKEA STORHET Champagne Coupe
+IKEA STORHET Champagne Coupe

-If you’re a glassware fanatic, choosing the perfect style can be difficult, so some drinks professionals simply don’t choose––instead, they stock a healthy variety of silhouettes, sizes, and quality levels.
+If you’re a glassware fanatic, choosing the perfect style can be difficult, so some drinks professionals simply don’t choose.
+Instead, they stock a healthy variety of silhouettes, sizes, and quality levels.
 “I love a classic high-low mix,” says creative director and drinks expert Larissa Greer, who uses coupe glasses as a go-to for drink styling.
 “My current picks are a mixed set of Italian reproduction coupes from Food52, a sparkling 1950’s hand-cut crystal pair that I found on eBay, and of course, IKEA.”

-The classic Ebba Strandmark-designed STORHET glass, available individually from IKEA, holds 10 ounces of liquid and is simple, sturdy, and extremely affordable––perfect if you need to stock up for a photoshoot, event, or the like.
+That said, we put the classic Ebba Strandmark-designed STORHET glass, available individually from IKEA to the test.
+Our tester was surprised at how high-end these coupes felt, particularly given the price point.
+It holds 10 ounces of liquid and is simple, sturdy, and extremely affordable—perfect if you need to stock up for a photoshoot, event, or the like.

 Read Next: The Best Champagne Glasses

-Best Vintage-Inspired: Godinger Champagne Coupe
+Godinger Champagne Coupe

-It’s always worth keeping an eye out for good second-hand glassware at vintage, consignment, and thrift stores, but until you find your perfect match, you can get a brand new set inspired by vintage designs.
-Godinger Champagne Coupes to the test.
+It’s always worth keeping an eye out for good second-hand glassware at vintage, consignment, and thrift stores, but until you find your perfect match, you can get a brand-new set inspired by vintage designs.
+(Plus, with vintage crystal you run the risk of finding some with lead.)
+For this reason, we put the vintage-inspired Godinger Champagne Coupes to the test.